-You can try to classify the elements of any 3D model yourself (IFC, DWG, SKP, etc.), using usBIM.viewer + for free.
-Just open any file, (here you can download an example file) and select the ” Edit ” button in the ” Classification ” section of the ribbon bar.
+You can try to classify the elements of any 3D model yourself (IFC, DWG, SKP, etc.), using an advanced IFC editor.

-How to classify IFC entities with usBIM.viewer +
+How to classify IFC entities with an online editor

 The IFC standard also uses classification systems to catalog the entities of a project and implement the information system associated with them.